Vote Nov 4th! | get info on Early Voting Oct 25-Nov 2 | Absentee ballots |voter Info

 • An article from the CT Mirror on July 21, 2025 (also available on our Press page), explains that a proposed $2.4 billion sale of Aquarion to a nonprofit authority may lead to significant water rate increases, with some estimates suggesting potential rises of up to 65% over the next decade.
 Though officials claim that any necessary rate hikes are due to unavoidable infrastructure investments—not the acquisition itself—most parties agree that rates are expected to rise regardless, which would definitely affect any contract pricing for this proposed project.

-• The proposed Drinking Water Project is five times the size of the TEP project, yet no clear assurances have been given that the current board can manage it effectively or transparently.
+• The proposed Drinking Water Project is five times larger than TEP, yet no assurances have been given that the current Board can manage it effectively or transparently.

-• A history of poor planning, miscommunication, and misrepresentation has already led to a costly lawsuit against the town—raising further concerns about oversight and governance.
+• A track record of poor planning, miscommunication, and misrepresentation has already led to costly lawsuits, heightening concerns about oversight and governance.

 1. Establish a Temporary Independent Oversight Committee

-• Form a Drinking Water Project Oversight Committee composed of residents with experience in municipal finance, engineering, and project management.
+• Form a Drinking Water Project Oversight Committee composed of residents with expertise in municipal finance, engineering, and environmental risk management.

 2. Conduct an Immediate Financial and Legal Compliance Audit

-• Initiate a third-party review of the proposed Drinking Water Project grant application to assess legal and financial risk, particularly regarding the misstatement of completed audits and unconfirmed vendor contracts.
+• Commission a third-party review of the grant application to evaluate risks tied to financial misstatements, overdue filings, and unconfirmed contracts.

-• Publicly disclose the findings and corrective measures, if needed, to maintain good standing with the state grant authority.
+• Publicly disclose findings and corrective actions to maintain standing with state authorities.

 3. Require Verified Vendor Contracts and Cost Estimates

-• Mandate that all future grant applications and capital projects be backed by formal vendor contracts and verified cost estimates prior to submission.
+• Ensure all future grants and capital projects are supported by binding contracts and independently verified cost estimates.

 4. Strengthen Capital Project Management Standards

-• Assign a qualified project manager or external consultant to oversee the proposed Drinking Water Project and report progress quarterly to the community.
+• Assign a qualified project manager or external consultant to oversee execution if the Drinking Water Project proceeds.

 5. Restore Financial Credibility with Transparent Reporting

-• Commit to completing all outstanding regulatory filings and audits by a publicly stated deadline.
+• Complete all outstanding financial filings and audits by a clear public deadline.

-• Require the Town Board to submit a Corrective Action Plan for financial reporting and grant compliance, to be reviewed annually by an independent auditor.
+• Require the Town Board to adopt a Corrective Action Plan for compliance and reporting, reviewed annually by an independent auditor.

 6. Rebuild Public Trust through Communication and Accountability